43081j/eslint-plugin-lit/docs/rules/attribute-names.md

 ## Options

-You can specify `style` to one of these values `none`, `snake`, `kebab` to enforce that attribute name is the styled version of property, or `false`.
+You can specify `style` to one of these values `none`, `snake`, `kebab` to enforce that the attribute name is cased using the specified casing style.

 For example for a property named `camelCaseProp`, expected attribute names are: